nerdeer/squidex-to-wordpress/README.md

 ## Using WordPress to edit content regularly ##

 In this scenario, we would need basic CI automation.
-The choice I have here is to use github actions, but there are many options.
+The choice I have here is to use gitHub actions, but there are many options.

 on a trigger ( manual or tagged version ), update Squidex from the running WordPress instance.